 - Corneal Ulcer:One of the most severe and biggest complication from leaving in your lenses when you sleep is a corneal ulcer.
 A corneal ulcer is an eruption on the cornea caused by an infection that can lead to blindness.
 The symptoms include vision changes, eye discomfort or pain, excessive tearing and redness in the eye.
 This is considered as the biggest complication, because if it is an aggressive microbe, the person could lose their vision permanently, and the corneal scar that occurs could require a corneal transplant.

 - Corneal Microcysts:A disorder in which the cornea of the eye shows dots (or microcysts) geographical map like lines and grayish fingerprint lines when examined with a slit lamp, corneal microcysts are caused by chronic “hypoxia”, or the lack of oxygen to the eye; and leads to cell death and an accumulation of debris in intercellular pockets.
 This disorder is equally dangerous and complicated as it reads.
 And to think that it can be caused by a silly mistake of sleeping with your contact lenses in.

 As difficult and struggling getting those dried out lenses unstuck from your eyeballs is, falling asleep with your contact lenses in can turn out to be a scary situation if it manifests into any conditions mentioned above.

-Being careful and meticulous about things like making sure to take off your lenses before falling asleep, washing your hands properly before handling your lenses, rinsing your lenses thoroughly with contact lens solution, storing them in a clean case with fresh solution everyday and ensuring to replace your lens case every three to four months are some of the things to keep away from any of these fearsome complications.
+Being careful and meticulous about things like making sure to take off your lenses before falling asleep, washing your hands properly before handling your lenses, and check contact lenses UK rinsing your lenses thoroughly with contact lens solution, storing them in a clean case with fresh solution everyday and ensuring to replace your lens case every three to four months are some of the things to keep away from any of these fearsome complications.